-(a) Repurchase Right Following Termination of Employment.
-Following the termination of employment or, in the case of an Operating Executive, consultancy of a Partner with EPI, the Investment Advisor, the Investment Manager or any of their respective Affiliates (the "Termination Date"), the General Partner, on behalf of the Partnership, shall have the right, but not the obligation, to repurchase all or a portion of the Repurchase Percentage of such Partner's Profit Sharing Percentage as of the Termination Date (subject to pro rata dilution pursuant to Section 4.3(c)) for the Repurchase Price, in accordance with the provisions of, and solely to the extent set forth in, this Agreement and such Partner's Terms Letter; provided that (i) such Partner's right to any Profit Sharing Percentage following such Partner's Termination Date, and the Partnership's obligation to make any payments to such Partner following such Partner's Termination Date, is expressly subject to the conditions set forth in such Partner's Terms Letter (including the Partnership's right to repurchase all or a portion of such Partner's Profit Sharing Percentage not previously repurchased in the event that such Partner fails to satisfy any of the conditions to such Partner's post-employment Profit Sharing Percentage) and (ii) such Partner may be obligated to repay to the Partnership any payments received by such Partner from the Partnership following termination of such Partner's Terms Letter.
-A Partner shall remain obligated for further capital contributions with respect to such Partner's Profit Sharing Percentage and shall be responsible for such Partner's (A) Give-Back Amount and (B) share of other returns of distributions with respect to any Funded Private Equity Investments realized prior to the date of determination and any portion of such Partner's Profit Sharing Percentage not repurchased.
+(a) Rights Following Termination of Employment.
+Following the termination of employment or, in the case of an Operating Executive, consultancy of a Partner with EPI (or, if the Partner is not an employee or consultant of EPI, but is instead an entity or investment vehicle of an employee or consultant of EPI, termination of the employment or consultancy of the applicable EPI employee (together with a terminated EPI Limited Partner, a "Terminated Partner")), the Investment Advisor, the Investment Manager or any of their respective Affiliates (the "Termination Date"), the General Partner, on behalf of the Partnership, shall have the right, but not the obligation, (x) to assume (or to cause one or more of its Affiliates and/or permit one or more employees or consultants of EPI to assume) all or a portion of such Terminated Partner's Unfunded Capital Commitment within 90 days of the applicable Termination Date. (v) reduce such Partner's Profit Sharing Percentage (if any) by a percentage not to exceed such Partner's Profit Sharing Reduction Percentage, in each case subject to and in accordance with the provisions of, and solely to the extent set forth in, this Agreement and such Partner's Terms Letter and (z) with respect to a Limited Partner that is a Team Member (or is associated with a Team Member) who becomes a Terminated Partner due to such Partner's employment or consultancy with EPI being terminated for Cause, repurchase (or cause one or more of its Affiliate and/or permit one or more employees or consultants of EPI to repurchase) for the Repurchase Price a percentage of such Partner's Interest represented by its Capital Contributions, such percentage not to exceed the lesser of (i) such Partner's Capital Repurchase Percentage as of the Termination Date and (ii) a percentage, expressed as a fraction, the numerator of which is \$1 million and the denominator of which is the Capital Commitment of such Partner.
+If the General Partner exercises the option set forth in the foregoing clause (x) within such time period, the Terminated Partner's Unfunded Capital Commitment shall automatically, without any action of any Person, be Transferred to the General Partner (or such other Person as contemplated above).
+Notwithstanding the foregoing, such Partner may be obligated to repay to the Partnership any payments received by such Partner from the Partnership following termination of such Partner's employment or consultancy in respect of any Profit Sharing Percentage not reduced by the Partnership upon violation of any of the conditions set forth in such Partner's Terms Letter.
+The General Partner shall allocate all items of profit and loss and all distributions associated with the Interest originally subscribed by the Terminated Partner between the Terminated Partner on the one hand and the General Partner (or such other Person as contemplated above) on the other on such basis as it determines to be equitable in its discretion, and any such allocations shall be final and binding upon the Investor.
+For the avoidance of doubt, a Terminated Partner shall remain obligated for further capital contributions with respect to such Partner's remaining Unfunded Capital Commitment, if any, and shall be responsible for such Partner's (A) Give-Back Amount and (B) share of other returns of distributions with respect to any Funded Private Equity Investments realized prior to the date of determination and any portion of such Partner's Profit Sharing Percentage not reduced or Capital Contributions not repurchased.
 For the avoidance of doubt, this Section 4.4(a) shall not apply with respect to GP Holdings.